NVIDIA/aistore/cmd/authn/README.md

 ## Known limitations

 - **Per-bucket authentication**.
 It is currently not possible to limit user access to only a certain bucket, or buckets.
-Once users log in, they have full access to all the data;
+Once users with read-write access log in, they have full access to all cluster's buckets.